samoylenko/avr_s1/README.md

-Simple miniature DIY project (toy for my son) using 4 LEDs and ATTiny85
+A simple miniature DIY project (toy for my son) using 4 LEDs and ATTiny85

 Notes:
   * Uses interrupts and timers instead of delays
   * Optimizes power consumption
   * My first C project in the MCU world (I prefer Assembly)
+  * Battery holder is surface-mount

 TODO in the next project:
   * Start using 'power-down' mode to preserve even more power